 Alkan then refers to modern horoscopes wherein the Sun is regarded as the only star and therefore the knowledge that belonged to the ancients is lost.
 First of all, no serious astrology considers newspaper horoscopes as having anything to do with authentic astrology.
 True practitioners of the art pay a great deal of attention to fixed stars.

 For some, this may be all the scriptural references to prophets such as Daniel and Enoch may be all they need to accept the halal relevance of reading the stars.
 However, it is very difficult for many people to understand the difference between fortune telling and authentic astrology.
 In large part, the difference is not merely in the technique, but in the intent.
 If I say we are in for a very cold winter because I have learned how to read the signs of nature, such as the curling of leaves or the activity of crows, I’m merely stating that this is what happens when these signs manifest.
 This kind of divination is common among people who interact with and live close to the natural nature.
-In fact, a Muslim astrologer from Pakistan once told me that reading the stars is simply reading the signs of nature.
+In fact, a Muslim colleague from Pakistan once told me that reading the stars is reading the signs of nature.
 If this is the case, astrology doesn’t differ much from meteorology.
-To refer to it as polytheistic is to completely misunderrsand what astrology is.
+To refer to it as polytheistic is to completely misunderstand the nature of astrology.

 But what if I say you will meet a man in a white suit on Sunday 21 August.
 He has brown eyes and you will marry him?
 Here, we have gone from reading the signs of nature and no matter what technique is used there are several problems.
 We are talking about humans here and humans have choices to make.
 Even if this mas were to show up on this date in that suit, neither of you have indicated an interest in marriage.
 Can the reader be certain that the man won’t spill chocolate sauce over his suit, causing him to change it?
 The point here is that we are not really reading the signs of nature – I do not know of an astrologer who could predict with such personal detail, for a specific date.
 It is on these occasions that dark forces might be implicated, not only with Muslims but other belief systems as well.
 It is precisely because we cannot point to the action of crows of the entrance of a planet into a new sign, to explain the findings.